Helping Teens Struggling

 For Teens Suffering From PTSD

 Our therapeutic boarding school in Texas offers a nurturing environment where teenage boys 13-17 can find unconditional support and guidance.
 If your child is suffering from behavior issues, depression or is making choices that cause harm to himself or others, we are here to help.
-Since 2004, we’ve been here to help boys suffering from a variety of personal issues, especially including: Self-destructive behavior and thoughtless attitudes, Failing in school, or school expulsion, Addictions and drug use, Attention Deficit/Hyperactivity Disorder (ADD/ADHD), PTSD, and Depression.
+Since 2004, we’ve been here to help boys suffering from a variety of personal issues, especially including: Self-destructive behavior and thoughtless attitudes, Failing in school, or school expulsion, life-controlling issues, Attention Deficit/Hyperactivity Disorder (ADD/ADHD), PTSD, and Depression.

 To Find Out More About